-Citizen Science

-Because it’s hard to get data even though we have etichal we have developed a web flask abb

-After some minor tweaks

-Rules guiding annotation decisions were produced based on cases encountered in the annotation process and these together with the developed citizen science platform will enable the collection of training data for ML models at large scale.
+Error Analysis

+Confusion matrix, symp False positives are typically diseases…

 Discussion

 In this project, I created an NLP pipeline for clinical text mining pipeline using spaCy.
 This enabled the use of a transformer-based general ML model from The National Library of Sweden in combination with a dictionary- and rule-based approach with relatively little configuration effort.